PLUS SIZE Fashion Illustration Tutorial

 plua size fashion illustration techniques tutorial by laura volpintesta

-even the tall, skinny models are “plus size” compared to the way so many fashion illustrators and designers are drawing.
+BUT, even the tallest, skinniest models are “plus size” compared to the way so many fashion illustrators and designers are drawing.

-Plus size” is the overwhelming majority of figures and bodies, especially when you figure in that most fashion illustration out there is still drawing a body that literally only exists on paper..
+Plus size” is the overwhelming majority of figures and bodies according to those exaggerated “norms”, especially when you figure in that most fashion illustration out there is still drawing a body that literally only exists on paper..

 The pose is not a typical “fashion pose” but this actually makes it even a BETTER learning tool due to the exaggeration of it.